 For much of 2016, we have experienced strong sales booking levels, as overall strength in the group sector and joint efforts with Marriott have resulted in record bookings.
 We continue to work with Marriott to pursue further improvements.

-See "Forward-Looking Statements" and "Risk Factors" under Part I of this annual report for important information regarding forward-looking statements made in this report and risks and uncertainties we face.
+See "Forward-Looking Statements" and "Risk Factors" below for important information regarding forward-looking statements made in this report and risks and uncertainties we face.

 Gaylord Rockies Resort & Convention Center